norvig/paip-lisp/docs/chapter18.md

 All that remains is to find a good way to combine them into a single evaluation metric.
 The combination function used by [Rosenbloom (1982)](B9780080571157500285.xhtml#bb1000) is a linear combination of the three factors, but each factor's coefficient is dependent on the move number.
 Rosenbloom's features are normalized to the range [-1000, 1000]; we normalize to the range [-1, 1] by doing a division after multiplying by the coefficient.
-That allows us to use fixnuums for the coefficients.
+That allows us to use fixnums for the coefficients.
 Since our three factors are not calculated in quite the same way as Rosenbloom's, it is not surprising that his coefficients are not the best for our program.
 The edge coefficient was doubled and the potential coefficient cut by a factor of five.